z1514/JSON/README.md

  static class JSONObjectSpliterator implements Spliterator<Map.Entry<String,Object>>
  ```

  To make the stream work, how to splite the JSONObject into stream needs to be specified.
-JSONObjectSpliterator class implements tryAdvance method to analyze the tree structure of the JSONObject, so Spliterator can return a spliterator of JSONObject for StreamSupport.stream method.
+JSONObjectSpliterator class implements tryAdvance method to analyze the tree structure of the JSONObject, so spliterator() method can return a spliterator of JSONObject for StreamSupport.stream method.